Inner-peace-cse/learning-topics/HLD.md

 ### Heavy-Light Decomposition
 Heavy-Light Decomposition (HLD) is a powerful technique used in tree algorithms to efficiently answer queries and perform updates on paths or subtrees of a tree.
 It is particularly useful in problems involving Lowest Common Ancestor (LCA), path queries, and subtree queries.
+> special character : perform updates on paths or subtrees

 ---